-Options for students who are not currently enrolled and who have not yet registered for an upcoming semester:
+Options for students who have not been enrolled for more than one semester and who have not yet registered for an upcoming semester:

 Use the computers, research and view print materials while in the libraries.

-Purchase a Special Borrower’s Card for the semester.
+Purchase a Special Program Borrower’s Card for the semester.

 Visit the public library for additional resources.